Trey Parker: Future projects

-With sufficient funds from their work on South Park and The Book of Mormon, the duo announced plans to create their own production studio, Important Studios, in January 2013.
+With funds from South Park and The Book of Mormon, the duo announced plans to create their own production company, Important Studios, in January 2013.
 The studio will approve projects ranging from films to television to theatre.

 On April 13, 2016, Universal Pictures announced that Parker would voice the villain Balthazar Bratt in Despicable Me 3.
 The film, released in June 2017, was Parker's first voice role not scripted by either him or Matt Stone.

 In the midst of the COVID-19 pandemic, Parker, Stone, and Peter Serafinowicz created a web series, Sassy Justice.
 The series uses deepfake technology to insert unrelated celebrities and politicians into the fictional world of a television reporter.
 The first episode was posted to YouTube on October 26, 2020.
 The team was originally assembled for a film project that was interrupted due to the pandemic, who made the video based on a series of impressions that Serafinowicz developed of a "sassy" Donald Trump.
 The creators have a handful of shorter videos alongside a 15-minute first episode that may be turned into an ongoing series, film, or other type of project.

 In August 2021, Parker and Stone signed a $900 million deal with Paramount Global to make six additional seasons of South Park and 14 movies in the South Park universe for streaming.
 After the HBO Max streaming rights expired in late June 2025, on July 21, 2025, Parker and Stone announced a five-year agreement with Paramount+ to stream the series exclusively and to have 10 episodes produced per year.
 After signing the deal with Paramount, Parker and Stone became billionaires.